stuffmattdoes/finite-state-machine-router/docs/State.md

         <td><code>id</code>*</td>
         <td><code>String</code></td>
         <td></td>
         <td>Unique identifier for this state.
-This must be different than all siblings and ancestors</td>
+This must be different than all ancestors and siblings.</td>
     </tr>
     <tr>
         <td><code>initial</code></td>